 Our mission is to create sustainable opportunities for artisans in Guatemala and Mexico by bringing handcrafted, fair trade products to the global market.
 By doing so, we aim to sustain and preserve ancient craft traditions and techniques used to create these goods.

 The Global Trunk is committed to donating the equivalent of 2% of annual revenues to charitable organizations, including in kind product donations.

-We also fabricate some of our vintage textile pillows with FundaMaya, a non-profit whose mission is to strengthen the communities in the Lake Atitlan region by promoting education, wellbeing and empowerment.
+We contribute and fabricate some of our products with FundaMaya, a non-profit whose mission is to strengthen the communities in the Lake Atitlan region by promoting education, wellbeing and empowerment.

 "In my love for travel, exploring art, attraction to color and texture, the creativity to repurpose, and the ability to represent artistry, I have been able to create a new venue that gives back to communities."

 "Through my travels, I am able to learn, embrace cultures and create relationships, and now create an opportunity to give back in a responsible and sustainable way, by exposing unique products and craftsmanship to a larger market."